dueldarkhearts/dueldarkhearts/README.md

 BYI:

-i have autism so be wary of me yapping abt my interests
+i have (diagnosed) autism so be wary of me yapping abt my interests

 i have a touch comfort pleaseplease PLEASE c+h i beg